We explain what biology is, its history and what are the branches that make it up. In addition, its characteristics and fundamental principles.

 Today biology is one of the largest and most diverse fields of knowledge and scientific work, which is nurtured and at the same time collaborates with other branches of science such as chemistry , physics or medicine.

-Biology proper will emerge with the invention of the scientific method .
+Biology itself will emerge with the invention of science and the scientific method

 Origin of the term Biology

 The term "biology" was coined in 1800

 and is attributed to Karl Friedrich Burdach, although there are some mentions prior to the date.

 Contemporary biology has diversified a great deal, which is why it consists of numerous branches dedicated to the study of a specific type of living beings or a specific type of vital ecosystem or specific biological themes.
 Some examples can be: